ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/index.md

 The developer of class library may want to provide builtin localizations.
 The recommended practice is to create a class **LibraryAssets** into the class library.
-It should use **[AssetSources]** attribute to a signal that this class provides the library's internal localizations.
+It should use **[AssetSources]** attribute to a signal that it provides the library's internal localizations.

-Internal localization files are typically added built-in as embedded resources.
+Internal localization files are typically added embedded resources.
 [!code-csharp[Snippet](LibraryAssets.cs)]
 <details>
   <summary>The example localization file *LibraryLocalization-de.xml*.  (<u>click here</u>)</summary>